 Update 6/18/20: The time period for individuals to request equitable relief if they were affected by COVID-19 ended on June 17, 2020.
 This post will be updated if that time period is extended.

 Update 5/29/20: The Part B Special Enrollment Period (SEP) can now be used online.
 See below for more information.

 Original post 4/15/20: The Social Security Administration processes Medicare enrollment applications.
-During the coronavirus public health emergency, local Social Security offices are closed to the public, but many services are available online and over the phone.
+During the coronavirus public health emergency, local Social Security offices may be closed to the public, but many services are available online and over the phone.

 You can use the Part B SEP to enroll in Medicare if you, your spouse, or sometimes a family member recently lost the job that provided you with health insurance.

 The online form asks you to upload proof that you had coverage based on current work.
 Typically, this proof is form CMS L564, which your employer fills out to confirm that you had coverage based on current employment.
 Ask your employer if they can fill out the form, sign it, and send you a digital copy.

 If your employer cannot fill out the form, you will have to upload other documents, such as:

 This is a new process, and we will update the blog post when more information is available.

 Not all Medicare applications can be completed online, and not everyone has access to a computer.